saswatlevin/Bell/README.md

 # Bell
-A compiler designed for the rIng language
+A parser designed for the rIng language